brooksofmaine/Documentary-Songwriters/server/routes/README.md

 # To Do

+* Decide what level of detail to return if getting a user that is not the logged in user (list of groups, list of groups - private groups?)
 * Remove password from user objects
 * Lock down what time format to use in query and body parameters
 * Who can add people to groups? admin only or any group member? configurable?
+* Errors for recording routes

 # User Routes